Singapore University of Social Sciences

 • Individual classroom sharing on day-4 [30%] – 1hr

-Description: Identify one significant issue you observed in your life (can be your own, or people around you) and illustrate how psychosocial approach has helped you make sense of the issue/phenomena, highlighting implication for counseling surrounding the selected topic.
+Description: Identify one significant issue you observed in your life (can be your own, or people around you) and illustrate how psychosocial approach has helped you make sense of the issue/phenomena, highlighting implication for counselling surrounding the selected topic.
 For this component, students need to prepare in advance (outside of classroom), and each student will be given about 5 minutes for individual sharing (depending on the number of participants).

 • Attendance & class participation [10%]